Andrea-Augello/Binary-calculator/README.md

 ![Naive approach\label{non}](./media/N-O-N.png)

-This section ties together all the previous modules, before delving into lower-level aspects of the code in `control.f`, analyzing how the calculator is intended to be used may bring greater clarity.
+This section ties together all the previous modules, before delving into lower-level aspects of the code in `control.f`, analyzing how the calculator is intended to be used may bring greater clarity into the reasoning behind the actual implementation.

  A naive approach is to iteratively go through the states, as seen in Fig. \ref{non}, and then start back from the beginning.